nismod/transport/README.md

     * Make sure the Java home environment variable is set for the operating system and pointing to the directory where *Java Development Kit* has been installed.
     * Download maven, install it and set the environment variables: http://maven.apache.org/.
 Then type:
        `mvn clean install`
-    * To run the base-year model (2015) type:
+    * To run the base-year *road* model (2015) type:
        `java -cp target/transport-0.0.1-SNAPSHOT.jar nismod.transport.App -c ./path/to/config.properties -b`
+    * To predict and run a future year (e.g. 2020) using the results of a previously run year (e.g. 2015), for *road* model type:
+       `java -cp target/transport-0.0.1-SNAPSHOT.jar nismod.transport.App -c ./path/to/config.properties -road 2020 2015`
-    * To predict and run a future year (e.g. 2020) using the results of a previously run year (e.g. 2015) type:
+    * To predict and run a future year (e.g. 2020) using the results of a previously run year (e.g. 2015), for *rail* model type:
-       `java -cp target/transport-0.0.1-SNAPSHOT.jar nismod.transport.App -c ./path/to/config.properties -r 2020 2015`
+       `java -cp target/transport-0.0.1-SNAPSHOT.jar nismod.transport.App -c ./path/to/config.properties -rail 2020 2015`

     * Options: